KindleModding/kindlemodding.github.io/jailbreaking/jailbreak-faq.md

 [Read and follow this guide](https://kindlemodding.org/firmware-and-flashing/downloading-updates.html).

+Find your exact model, find the download link and re-type the numbers to get the firmware version you want.

-### How do I use Scriplets (.sh)?
+### How do I use Scriptlets (.sh)?

-As explained in the [Scriplets section](https://kindlemodding.org/kindle-dev/scriptlets.html#siptlets), copy the scriptlet file into the documents folder (`/mnt/us/documents`).
+As explained in the [Scriptlets section](https://kindlemodding.org/kindle-dev/scriptlets.html#siptlets), copy the scriptlet file into the documents folder (`/documents`).
 Once you're in the library view mode on Kindle, simply click on it.

-### How can I check that the automatic updates have been disabled?
+### How can I check that the automatic updates have been disabled after using `renametobin`?

-Download the "Check OTA Status" scriplet from [here](https://scriptlets.notmarek.com/)
+Download the "Check OTA Status" scriptlet from [here](https://scriptlets.notmarek.com/)

 ### Is it possible to change screensavers in the native Kindle UI?

-Yes, but it is not recommended at least on hard float firmware, as it is very easy to brick the device.
+Yes, but it is not recommended at least on hard-float firmware, as it is very easy to brick the device.

 If you still want to change the screensavers, check the details of your default Kindle screensavers inside the `/usr/share/blanket/screensavers` folder and set the custom ones with the same name prefix and settings (bit-depth and resolution).
 You can either replace them all or add them to the slideshow queue.

 Please note that even after following these precautions, it is not guaranteed your device won’t brick, especially if you're using GIMP to export.

 {: .highlight}
-If you are, however, running soft float firmware prior to 5.16.2.1.1 you can install [NiLuJe's screensaver hack](https://www.mobileread.com/forums/showthread.php?t=195474). **Please do not make the mistake in installing this extension on hard float firmware.**
+If you are, however, running soft-float firmware prior to 5.16.2.1.1 you can install [NiLuJe's screensaver hack](https://www.mobileread.com/forums/showthread.php?t=195474). **Please do not make the mistake in installing this extension on hard-float firmware.**

 {: .note}
 You can easily change screensavers with [KOReader](https://koreader.rocks/user_guide/) (search for the "screensavers" feature).